 Language and Writing Style

 Articles should be written in English.
-The use of American English is preferred to ensure consistency across articles.
+The use of British English is preferred to ensure consistency across articles.
 The use of quotes in any other language is permitted but requires a direct translation to English for accessible reading.

 In order to promote understanding of the topics, we encourage writers to keep their language clear and simple, remembering the broad readership of European Studies Review.
 We also recommend short paragraphs to achieve this.

 We encourage the use of graphs and charts to elaborate on your discussion.
 Please label your graph or charts and provide the source of the data.